Carrier Global: History

-Willis Carrier is credited with inventing modern air conditioning in July 1902.
+Willis Carrier, a mechanical engineer working for Buffalo Forge, is credited with inventing modern air conditioning in July 1902.

 In 1908, the Carrier Air Conditioner Company of America was created as a subsidiary of the Buffalo Forge Company, with Willis Carrier as its vice president.

 With the onset of World War I in late 1914, the Buffalo Forge Company, where Carrier had been employed for 12 years, decided to confine its activities entirely to manufacturing.
 The result was that in 1915, Carrier and six other engineers pooled $32,600 to form the Carrier Engineering Corporation.
 They purchased their first factory in 1920, in Newark, New Jersey.

-The corporation bearing his name marketed its air conditioner to the residential market in the 1950s, which led to formerly sparsely populated areas such as the American Southwest becoming home to sprawling suburbs.
+The very next year, Carrier solved a problem that had vexed the Islington Studios (owned by Famous Players–Lasky and then Paramount Pictures) in London -- thick fog coming into the stage set and suspending filming.
+A pressurized system that cooled air at a rate of "3,500,000 gallons per hour" and then delivered the dehumidified air at the temperature set by a thermostat, kept the interior air clear and camera-ready.

 In 1955, Carrier merged with Affiliated Gas Equipment, Inc., which owned the Bryant Heater Co., Day & Night Water Heater Co., and Payne Furnace & Supply Co.

 Carrier Corporation was acquired by United Technologies Corporation (UTC) in July 1979.
 Prior to the acquisition by UTC, Carrier Corporation was known as the Carrier Air Conditioning Company.

 International Comfort Products (ICP), headquartered in Lewisburg, Tennessee, was acquired by Carrier in 1999.
-In the 1990s Carrier stopped using the "Day & Night" brand (which was the "D" in the BDP division, or Bryant-Day & Night-Payne) but it was revived in 2006 by ICP.
+In the 1990s, Carrier stopped using the "Day & Night" brand (which was the "D" in the BDP division, or Bryant-Day & Night-Payne) but it was revived in 2006 by ICP.

-In 2001 Carrier was the "world's largest manufacturer of air-conditioning, heating, and refrigerator equipment" with a "total employment of 42,600" and a revenue of $8.9 billion.
+In 2001, Carrier was the "world's largest manufacturer of air-conditioning, heating, and refrigerator equipment" with a "total employment of 42,600" and a revenue of $8.9 billion.
 Carrier announced that it would be closing its DeWitt, New York plant.
-This led to the layoff of 1000 employees.
+This led to the layoff of 1,000 employees.

 On March 15, 2004, Carrier acquired the refrigeration subsidiary of Linde.

 In 2006, Carrier acquired Sensitech, Inc., a provider of logistics and tracking technologies based in Beverly, Massachusetts.

 In early 2008, Carrier acquired Environmental Market Solutions, Inc. (EMSI), an environmental and green building consulting company based in the United States.
 The company has received Leadership in Energy and Environmental Design (LEED) certification from the US Green Building Council for its factories in Charlotte, NC, and Huntington, IN (2009), Shanghai, China (2010), and Monterrey, Mexico (2011).